Grown-Up Goals. Kid-Sized Joy. Learning in disguise.

-Items: Counting bears, number blocks, counters, number puzzles.
+Suggested Items: Counting bears, number blocks, manipulatives, number puzzles, math link cubes, number stamps, number links,

 Counting Corner for Preschoolers - Use colorful decorations and visuals that emphasize numbers and counting.